Daniel-Ian-Robinson/Arduino-Morse-Code-Player/README.md

-# Arduino Morse Code Buzzer
+# Arduino Morse Code Player
-This project plays a piece of text in Morse Code using a buzzer connected to an Arduino Uno board.
+This project plays a piece of text in Morse Code using a buzzer and an LED on an Arduino Uno board.

 Currently, I have encoded all of the following characters: